wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Added new settings in the "Redirect" section: You can Enable posted data to be sent as a query string on the redirect URL.
+This can be used to send the posted data via GET query string to a another form.
+- New settings for redirect: "Query string fields to ignore", "Query string fields to rename", and "Disable email sending (use only when required while you have enabled query string on the redirect URL)".
+[See FAQ](http://www.fastsecurecontactform.com/sending-data-by-query-string)
 - Fixed a multiple email problem if using the same form in several posts.
 Anyway, it is recommended to use the form in a page or sidebar, not a post.
 - Added Romanian (ro_RO) - Translated by [Anunturi Jibo](http://www.jibo.ro)